MarcoLurati/sonnenstube/README.md

 	$ git checkout marco    (move to someone else branch to see his files and modifications.
 DON'T DO MODIFICATIONS AT THE MASTER BRANCH !!!)

-	$ git resed HEAD my_sketch/sketch.pde   (use this command if you added a file wiht $ git add ... but you want to remove it from the commit)
+	$ git resed HEAD my_sketch/sketch.pde   (use this command if you added a file with $ git add ... but you want to remove it from the commit)

 ---